Deep-Mentor/baby-dino-run/README.md

 3.12

 # How to run the game
-Just run the file baby_dino_run.py
+Just run the file baby_dino_run.py using command 'python3 baby_dino_game.py'

 # How to play the game
 Press Space to Jump.